adwitiyashukla/ARBITER/README.md

 - **Free-tier rate limits shaped the run.** ARBITER paces itself with `--rpm` and stops with a clear message after three consecutive exhausted calls rather than grinding through backoff.
   Unresolved trials always count as non-reproductions, never as successes.
-- **Ten reports is a small benchmark.** The rates below have wide error bars.
+- **Ten reports is a small benchmark.** The rates above have wide error bars.
 The infrastructure is built to scale to more cases, the cases themselves are the work.
 - **The overlap signal is noisier than the other two.** Visible in the published report: on `drawer-jank` the DOM oracle reports the open drawer covering the button behind it, which is